Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Transformation of Majorana Hamiltonian to complex fermion hopping

-This complex fermion model has same eigenspectra as the Majorana fermions.
-Since $u_{ij}=\pm1$, this model always has complex hopping amplitude on all the bonds.
-This can further be gauge transformed to a new hopping Hamiltonian which has real hoppings on the bipartite bonds.
-This gauge transformation is given by, $\tilde{c}_{r,B}\rightarrow i \bar{c}_{r,B}$.
-Note that non-bipartite part of the Hamiltonian still remains unchanged and has the complex hopping amplitudes.
+Each bond is double counted in the sum.
+Note that the complex fermion representation doubles the number of degrees of freedom, but the model has same eigenspectra as the Majorana fermions.
+Since $u_{ij}=\pm1$, $f-$fermion model has imaginary hopping amplitudes on all the bonds.
+This can further be gauge transformed via $f_{r,B}\rightarrow i \bar{f}_{r,B}$ to another equivalent Hamiltonian which has real hoppings on the bonds connecting $A$ and $B$ sublattice (denoted below as \textit{bipartite} bonds).
+Note that hopping on same sublattice bonds (\textit{non-bipartite} bonds) remain unchanged and has the imaginary hopping amplitudes.
 The real hopping Hamiltonian is then given by,